Magical thatched homes that are beautiful inside and out

 120-year-old cottage, Baltic Coast, Germany

-The cottage was originally built by tenant farmers from a nearby estate in the late 1800s.
-The current owners bought the place in a dilapidated condition after it had been abandoned for more than a decade.
-It had such low ceilings that they were unable to stand in most of the rooms, a pig sty had been poorly attached to the back of the house and the roof had partially collapsed.
+Tenant farmers built the cottage from a nearby estate in the late 1800s.
+The current owners bought the place after it had been abandoned for more than a decade.
+It had such low ceilings that they were unable to stand in most of the rooms, a pigsty had been poorly attached to the back of the house, and the roof had partially collapsed.

-So, they called in Copenhagen-based studio, Jan Henrik Jansen arkitekter and Australian architect, Marshall Blecher, to transform the cottage into a contemporary country retreat.
-And it's safe to say they succeeded!
+So, they called in Jan Henrik Jansen arkitekter and Australian architect Marshall Blecher to transform the building into a contemporary country retreat.

 120-year-old cottage, Baltic Coast, Germany